dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 A typical profile for an analyst using dbt locally will have a target named `dev`, and have this set as the default.

 You may also have a `prod` target within your profile, which creates the objects in your production schema.
-However, since it's often desirable to perform production runs on a schedule, we recommend deploying your dbt project on a separate machine from your local machine.
-As such, most dbt users will only have a dev target in their profile on their local machine.
+However, since it's often desirable to perform production runs on a schedule, we recommend deploying your dbt project to a separate machine other than your local machine.
+Most dbt users only have a `dev` target in their profile on their local machine.

 If you do have multiple targets in your profile, and want to use a target other than the default, you can do this using the `--target` option when issuing a dbt command.